 Mid-century coffee table

 The mid-century modern interior design became popular in the 1940s with its clean lines, organic forms, and minimal ornamentation.
-This design allows more freedom, and it is the perfect choice if you are looking to add more authentic vintage styling in your home.
+This design allows more freedom, and it is the perfect choice if you are looking to add more authentic vintage styling to your home.
 So, when it comes to choosing your mid century modern coffee table, there are many ideas you can choose from to complement your living room.
 For example, the Noguchi coffee table is the most authentic example which is associated with this interior design.
-It consists of a thick glass top which stands upon solid wood legs that come in many colors.
+It consists of a thick glass top that stands upon solid wood legs that come in many colors.
 The Molded plywood coffee table is another popular example among homeowners because of its simple and elegant look.
 Lastly, there is the Wegner coffee table, which provides an understated aesthetic and can fit anyone’s taste.
 These coffee table ideas are just some of the multitude of options you can choose from as the best decorative piece for your mid-century modern interior design.

 Rustic coffee table

 Industrial style interior design is mostly influenced by the lofty look of warehouses and other industrial structures.
 The beauty of this design is that you can incorporate furniture and decor that will be unique to your home.
-The combination of exposed steel and rustic wood achieves that aesthetic balance you are looking for your home.
+The combination of exposed steel and rustic wood achieves that aesthetic balance you are looking for in your home.
 Therefore, the industrial coffee tables rely heavily on unfinished wood as a top standing upon steel legs.
 For example, the industrial Riverton coffee table is constructed out of reclaimed wood, offering a natural rustic character.
 Its lacquered finish certainly provides durability for your everyday use.
 The Rowley frame coffee table is another example of industrial furniture, which looks great no matter the color palette in your living room.
 It is a rectangular table with four legs that provides plenty of room where you can display some of your favorite books and scented candles in the middle.
 The Haylee frame coffee table is also perfect if you want to take your living room to the next level.

 Way up north with coffee tables